-This tool allows you to measure a heart rate from M-mode.
+This tool allows you to measure a heart rate from M-mode and PW.

-- 1. In M-mode measurement, touch BPM.

-- A first vertical line is displayed.

-- 2. Use the trackball to move the vertical line along the timeline.

-- 3. Press Select to validate.

-- A second vertical line is displayed.

-- 4. Use the trackball to move the second vertical line along the timeline.

-- 5. Press Select to validate.
+- 1. In M-mode or PW measurement, touch Heart Rate.
+A first vertical line is displayed. - 2.
+Use the trackball to move the vertical line on the beginning of one heart cycle. - Press Select to validate.
+A second vertical line is displayed. - 4.
+Use the trackball to move the second vertical line on the end of the same cardiac cycle. - 5.
+Press Select to validate.